richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 * Refer to the [sample .csv template](https://download.microsoft.com/download/7/a/1/7a17695f-d401-4abd-aeef-e72158084160/OrganizationalDataFileTemplateDataImport.xlsx) for data structure and guidelines to avoid common issues like too many or too few unique values, redundant fields, invalid data formats, and more.
 [Learn more about file rules and validation errors](./rules-validation-errors.md).

-**Task 2 - Export data from your source system and store the zipped folder**
+**Task 2 - Export data from your source system**

-*Required resource: [zipped folder template](https://go.microsoft.com/fwlink/?linkid=2243005) (contains .csv and .json files with required formatting)*

-At the frequency you decide (once a month, once a week, etc.) programmatically export organizational data from your source system as a zipped folder.
-Base this zipped folder on the [one here](https://go.microsoft.com/fwlink/?linkid=2243005).
-Your zipped folder needs to contain a data.csv file, which contains all the data fields you want to import, and a metadata.json file, which maps how data fields in your source system correspond to the ones in Viva Insights.
+At the frequency you decide (once a month, once a week, etc.) programmatically export organizational data from your source system as a .csv file.
+Refer to this [sample .csv template](https://go.microsoft.com/fwlink/?linkid=2224590).
+Format the file according to [our guidelines](./prepare-org-data.md).

-Here are a few more details about these files and what they need to contain:

-**data.csv**

-Add all fields you want to import in this file.
-Make sure you format it according to our guidelines in [Prepare organizational data](./prepare-org-data.md).

-**metadata.json**
+To manually upload the file to the blob location created by the Azure contributor in Step 1, send the .csv file to the Azure contributor or Storage Blob Data contributor (unless you're already assigned these roles), and ask them to follow these steps:

+1. Open a browser and enter the blob SAS URL provided by the Azure contributor.

+2. At the top, select **Upload**.
+Then, on the right, upload the .csv file you created using the instructions above.

+**Prepare .json mapping file and send it to the Insights admin**

 Indicate the type of refresh you’re performing and how Viva Insights should map your fields: